centomila/F13-F24-With-CapsLock-AHK-v2/Readme.md

 ## The Basic `F13`-`F24` Key Remapping

-If you only want a simple remapping of the `F1`-`F12` keys to implement in your script, you can use the following code:
+If you juste need a simple remapping of the `F1`-`F12` keys to implement in your script, this is all you need:

 ```ahk
 #HotIf GetKeyState("CapsLock", "T")